Skip to main content

 What is the Caregiving Spectrum?

-To advocate for the success of a caregiving student, one must take on the mindset of a case manager.
-The graphic below lists some of the various concerns that a student on the caregiving spectrum must consider to maintain the wellbeing of body, mind and spirit, equitable access to material needs, and the organizational policies and procedures that inhibit or support success.
+The graphic below lists some of the various concerns that a person on the caregiving spectrum must consider to maintain the wellbeing of body, mind and spirit, equitable access to material needs, and the organizational policies and procedures that inhibit or support success.

 Caregiving Coalition Tips for Support

-The coalition recognizes that students on the caregiving spectrum face obstacles that require complex decision making.
+The coalition recognizes that people on the caregiving spectrum face obstacles that require complex decision making.
 We ask that if someone discloses about these challenges, that you:

 • Focus on expressing care for them as a person